ekhadley/zigpres/README.md

 giz
 ```
 ### Arrays/Slices
 Our Heap's Algorithm example program provides a good place to discuss arrays, slices, and strings.
 In Zig, `[n]T` is an array of type `T` containing `n` elements. `[]T` gives us a slice.
 A slice can be generated from an existing array like: `array[lower..upper]`.
-When created like this, the slice does not copy the underlying memory.
+When created like this, the slice does not copy the underlying memory. `[*]T` is called a 'multi-item pointer'.
+It means it can act like a pointer to a single value, but will also allow us to index it like a sequence type.
+A slice `[]T` is more or less a `[*]T` paired with an integer to denote length.
 Using an allocator to free memory gives us a slice by default.
-The difference in Zig is less pronounced than Go.
+Coercion between arrays and slices is subtle in Zig.
 The general rule is that when a slice's bounds are known at compile time, we actually get a pointer that directs us to some points in the underlying array.
 To demonstrate some of what Zig asks of us concerning types, lets ask: "zig" seems like a string.
 What if we just give the literal to the function directly?
 ```zig
 pub fn main() void {
     var word = "zig";